Lead Guitar Virtual Showcase II

 Step 1: Play along

-Use the videos and scores below to learn one part of each piece.
+Use the videos and scores below to learn one part of Counting Stars.
 Students, please pick a part that corresponds to a level you have already covered in the Lead Guitar Method Books.
-For reference:
+Use the tutorial videos below for help learning your part, and then practice your part at tempo with the play-along videos.

 Once you have your part practiced up to tempo, continue to Step 2.